Find Installed Package Locations in Debian and Ubuntu with Ease

 Use the ‘apt-cache’ command to search for dependencies and trace their installation directories.

-READ ALSO How to Fix the Pip "externally-managed-environment" Error on Linux: A Comprehensive Guide
+READ ALSO How to Always Open Private Browsing by Default on Android and iPhone: A Comprehensive Guide